Distributed System of Scientific Collections

 DiSSCo

 The Distributed System of Scientific Collections is a new world-class Research Infrastructure (RI) for Natural Science Collections.
-The DiSSCo RI aims to create a new business model for one European collection that digitally unifies all European natural science assets under common access, curation, policies and practices that ensure that all the data is easily Findable, Accessible, Interoperable and Reusable (FAIR principles).
+The DiSSCo RI aims to create a new business model for one European collection that digitally unifies all European natural science assets, sharing common access, curation, policies and practices across countries while ensuring that all the data complies with the FAIR principles (Findable, Accessible, Interoperable and Reusable data).

 Stay up to date!